ibrod83/nodejs-web-scraper/readme.md

     const root = new Root();//The root object fetches the startUrl, and starts the process.

-    //Any valid cheerio-advanced-selectors selector can be passed.
+    //Any valid cheerio selector can be passed.
 For further reference: https://cheerio.js.org/ const category = new OpenLinks('.category',{name:'category'});//Opens each category page.

     const article = new OpenLinks('article a', {name:'article' });//Opens each article page.